-NEW DELHI: Reducing India to a civic nation bound by a Constitution disregards its history, ancient heritage, culture and civilisation, JNU Vice-Chancellor Santishree Dhulipudi Pandit said here on Friday.
+NEW DELHI: India is a democracy because it has a political culture, and diversity is its strength, JNU Vice-Chancellor Santishree Dhulipudi Pandit said here on Friday.

-Speaking at an international seminar at Delhi University, Pandit noted that India is a "civilisation state" and celebrating history beyond religion is "very important".
+Speaking at an international seminar at the Delhi University, Pandit asserted that Britishers did not give India "democratic values".

 She was speaking at the plenary session on the second day of a three-day seminar titled -- Revisiting the ideas of India from 'Swaraj' to 'New India'.